 - blood in the urine

-The kidneys are two bean-shaped organs located on either side of the body, just underneath the ribcage.
-The main role of the kidneys is to filter out waste products from the blood before converting them into urine.
+The kidneys are two bean-shaped organs located on either side of the body, just beneath the ribcage.
+The main role of the kidneys is to filter waste products from the blood before converting them into urine.
 The kidneys also:

 - help maintain blood pressure